 For the next few months, the brothers slept in the same bed.

 “We had a huge wall of pillows between us and we switched off on who was under the sheets and who was sleeping on top of the sheets each night,” Gossin said with a chuckle.
 “I’ll never forget the day we moved out of there.
 We were all high-fiving each other.

 “But there was a lot of bonding through that and I think it helped, if nothing else, in the way it brought us closer together and put us all more on the same page and helped our camaraderie.

-“It was all worth it in the end,” Rossin said.
+“It was all worth it in the end,” Gossin said.

-“It’s the most personal and honest, and it’s the most success we’ve ever had,” said Rossin.
+“It’s the most personal and honest, and it’s the most success we’ve ever had,” Gossin said.
 “I’m telling you, dude, the next one will be even better.
 We’re just getting started.”